kahinimehta/SocialRecognitionTask/script.md

 Remember which photos belong in each collection.

 Rate each image: OLD (belongs) or NEW (doesn't belong).
-Press LEFT/RIGHT arrow keys repeatedly to move the slider (holding won't work—press multiple times), then Return to submit." — *keyboard*
-"Click on the slider, then SUBMIT." — *touch screen*
+Press LEFT/RIGHT arrow keys repeatedly (holding won't work), then Return to submit." — *keyboard* "Click on the slider, then SUBMIT." — *touch screen*

 **Display shows:** CONTINUE button.